 To avoid inadvertent file truncation, do not store binary files as text.
-If you store a binary file as text from a Windows machine and the file contains the Windows end-of-file character ^Z, only the part of the file up to the ^Z is stored in the depot.
+If you store a binary file as text from a Windows computer and the file contains the Windows end-of-file character ^Z, only the part of the file up to the ^Z is stored in the depot.

-Assigning File Types for Unicode Files
+Assigning file types for Unicode files

-The Helix service can be run in Unicode mode to activate support for filenames and Helix metadata that contain Unicode characters, or in non-Unicode mode, where filenames and metadata must be ASCII, but textual files containing Unicode content are still supported.
+The Helix server can be run in Unicode mode to activate support for filenames and Helix metadata that contain Unicode characters, or in non-Unicode mode, where filenames and metadata must be ASCII, but textual files containing Unicode content are still supported.